berthelemy/flisspowercounselling/_pages/03-counselling.md

 The premises are private and safe with plenty of on-street parking.
 The 88/83 (not 83a) buses serve the area.

-I work on Tuesdays and Wednesdays, with early and late appointments available.
+I work on Tuesdays and Wednesdays, with early and late appointments available (last appointment 7pm).

 ### Fees: